-- 1. Pull the handle down so that the skylight unlocks. - 2.
+- Pull and/or turn the handle down so that the skylight unlocks. - 2.
 Push the pulled down handle forwards so that the skylight lifts up. - 3.
 Latch the clip in the desired position.

 Closing the skylight:

 Move the handle back from the latched position into the initial position.